JordanDotPy/Senior_Capstone/homeworks/Tasklist.md

 - Design and develop NLP model (Colson)
-- Develop/test/improve NLP model to identify biased words/phrases (Colson)
+- Develop/test/improve NLP model to identify biased words/phrases (Colson and Tobias)
-- Design weighted scoring system (what source, what biased words/phrases used) (Colson)
+- Design weighted scoring system (what source, what biased words/phrases used) (Colson and Tobias)

-## Tobias

-## Xander
-- Design Unit Tests and other Quality Assurance software
-- Assure that User Experience is intuitive
--
+- Make sure UX is optimal (Alexander)